 Dr Lauren Merritt

-Lauren completed her Bachelor of Science in Podiatry from Curtin University.
+Lauren completed her Bachelor of Science in Podiatry at Perth’s Curtin University.
 She is one of an elite group of podiatry students who have been inducted into the Vice-Chancellor’s List in recognition of excellent academic performance.

 Laurens ambitious work ethics are matched by her enthusiasm for her chosen career.
-During Lauren’s experience within the hospital system at Fremantle and Royal Perth she developed significant experience in surgical podiatry and diabetic foot care.
+Lauren has significant experience in diabetic foot care and surgical podiatry, which she developed during her time in the hospital system at Royal Perth and Fremantle hospital.
 Her keen interest in sports injuries and advanced biomechanics led her to seek employment at The Foot Clinic, where she has been able to further develop her skills in these areas.

 Outside of work hours Lauren enjoys her energetic life as a professional latin dancer.
 She choreographs and performs widely, and has undertaken further training in Brazil and Sydney.